rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

 ansible_facts['distribution_major_version']
 -------------------------------------------

-This will be the major version of the operating system.
-For example, the value will be `16` for Ubuntu 16.04.
+The major version of the operating system.
+For example, the value is `16` for Ubuntu 16.04.

 .. _ansible_os_family: